infant-cognition-tampere/gazelib/README.rst

 ========
-igazelib
+gazelib
 ========

-The Python package *igazelib* provides software tools to manage and analyze gaze data from eye-trackers.
+The Python package *gazelib* provides software tools to manage and analyze gaze data from eye-trackers.

-*Igazelib* is developed at `Infant Cognition Laboratory
+*Gazelib* is developed at `Infant Cognition Laboratory
 <http://www.uta.fi/med/icl/index.html>`_ at University of Tampere.